All posts

 Regional definitions: Dublin = DCC, DLR, Fingal, South Dublin.
 Commuter = Meath, Kildare, Wicklow, Louth.
 Regional Cities = Cork, Galway City, Limerick, Waterford, Cork City.
 All others = Rural.

-AHB/social housing identification: applicant_name matching against known housing association names (Cluid, Respond, Tuath, Cabhru, Fold, Oaklee, Cooperative Housing Ireland) and council/LDA names.
+AHB/social housing identification: Applicant-name matching against known housing association names (Cluid, Respond, Tuath, Cabhru, Fold, Oaklee, Cooperative Housing Ireland) and council/LDA names.
 Manual cleaning applied to remove false positives (community councils, non-housing cooperatives).
 Seven AHB EOD applications identified 2016-2024.

 Policy change dates: NZEB (Part L): effective November 2019.
 Part V 10% to 20%: Affordable Housing Act 2021, effective for applications filed after September 2021.
 SHD abolished: Planning and Development (Amendment) (LRD) Act 2021, SHD deadline February 2022.
 Defective Concrete Blocks Act: July 2022.
 Section 42B Covid relief: expired December 2023.
 RZLT first charges: 2025.
+RPZ nationwide extension: 20 June 2025, by Ministerial designation under the Residential Tenancies Acts.
+Delivering Homes, Building Communities 2025-2030: published 13 November 2025 (gov.ie), succeeding Housing for All (September 2021); the HFA 2,000 cost-rental-per-annum target (HFA Executive Summary) is not carried forward — DHBC references cost-rental twice, once within the aggregate 300,000-by-2030 breakdown and once as a corporation-tax exemption, without an annual or cumulative cost-rental target.
+Residential Tenancies (Amendment) Act 2025: 2%-or-CPI national cap effective March 2026; CPI-only carve-out for apartments and PBSA with commencement notices dated after 9 June 2025; Tenancies of Minimum Duration (6 years) for new tenancies.

 Sources